Channel-Wise Mixed-Precision Quantization for Large Language Models: Related Works

 \section{Related Works}

-\paragraph{Post-Training Quantization} Quantization is a model compression technique that modifies the vector or matrix representations of a pre-trained model to improve inference efficiency.
+\paragraph{Post-Training Quantization.} Quantization is a model compression technique that modifies the vector or matrix representations of a pre-trained model to improve inference efficiency.
 It can be broadly categorized into two workflows: Quantization-Aware Training (QAT)~\citep{liu2023llm,xu2023qa,liloftq,dettmers2024qlora} and Post-Training Quantization (PTQ)~\citep{yao2022zeroquant,xiao2023smoothquant,huang2024billm,hooper2024kvquant}.
-QAT involves retraining the model while adjusting its parameters during quantization, which is resource-intensive and often impractical for LLMs.
-In contrast, PTQ focuses on quantizing pre-trained models without the need for retraining, making it a more feasible approach for resource-constrained scenarios.
-However, the complexity of LLMs necessitates specialized approaches for effective quantization~\citep{zhou2024survey}.
-We focus on weight-only PTQ methods~\citep{lee2024owq,parklut,dettmers2023spqr,tsengquip}.
-One of the early advancements in this domain is GPTQ~\citep{frantar2022gptq}, an improvement over OBQ~\citep{frantar2022optimal}, which determines the optimal quantization order per row of the weight matrix based on reconstruction error relative to the Hessian matrix of unquantized weights.
+QAT involves retraining the model during quantization, which is resource-intensive.
+In contrast, PTQ does not need retraining, making it a more feasible approach for resource-constrained scenarios~\citep{zhou2024survey}.
+In this work, we focus on weight-only PTQ methods~\citep{lee2024owq,parklut,dettmers2023spqr,tsengquip}.
+One of the early advancements in this domain is GPTQ~\citep{frantar2022gptq}, which determines the optimal quantization order per row of the weight matrix based on reconstruction error relative to the Hessian matrix of unquantized weights.
 QuIP~\citep{chee2024quip} further refines GPTQ by introducing an optimal adaptive method for a quadratic proxy objective.
 This method enhances quantization effectiveness by ensuring incoherence between the weight and Hessian matrices, achieved through random orthogonal matrix multiplication.
 AWQ~\citep{lin2024awq} addresses the varying importance of weight channels for performance by employing a reparameterization technique, selecting coefficients via grid search to minimize reconstruction errors efficiently.
 SqueezeLLM~\citep{kim2023squeezellm} approaches quantization by storing outliers in a full-precision sparse matrix while applying non-uniform quantization to the remaining weights.
-Although these methods demonstrate promising performance in low-bit quantization tasks, they are limited in their adaptability to devices with additional storage capacity.
-Specifically, they cannot be easily extended to fractional-bit tasks, which prevents them from leveraging extra storage to further reduce quantization loss and improve model performance.
+Though promising for low-bit quantization, these methods are limited in their adaptability to devices with additional storage capacity.
+Specifically, they \textbf{\textit{cannot actively}} adjust their strategy to fully utilize the available budget in fractional-bit scenarios.